The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

 For the reduction, we map every vertex $v \in V$ to the vertex $v' \in V'$ and we map every edge $e \in E$ to a non-edge $\overline e \in \overline E$.
 Thus, we have a one-to-one correspondence between the vertices and the edges and non-edges.
 This one-to-one correspondence also holds for the solution.
 That is, every solution of one problem is also a solution to the other problem.

-By this one-to-one correspondence, the modularity, the pre-image uniqueness and the solution size of $size(L,C) = |L|/2 + |C|$ remains. \end{proof}
+By this one-to-one correspondence, the modularity, the pre-image uniqueness and the solution size of $size_f(L,C) = |L|/2 + |C|$ remains.
+The feasible solutions are accordingly defined by cliques of size at least $size_f(L,C)$. \end{proof}